-I. Use of Computer Hardware
+III.
+Use of Computer Hardware

-- A. Computer hardware is like any other school property and shall be treated accordingly. - B. Only authorized individuals will install, service, and/or maintain district owned computer hardware. - C. No hardware, including cables or peripherals, may be moved without authorization from technology staff. - D. It is the responsibility of the faculty as well as other users (students and staff) to keep the computer clean and away from smoke, dust, magnets, food, liquid, and any other foreign material known to be harmful to the hardware or functionality of the system. - E. It is the responsibility of the faculty member to whom the computer is checked out to report malfunctions of the hardware to the technology department.
+- A. Computer hardware is like any other school property and shall be treated accordingly. - B. Only authorized individuals, authorized by the Technology Department, will install, service, and/or maintain District owned computer hardware. - C. No hardware, including cables or peripherals, may be moved without authorization from technology staff. - D. It is the responsibility of the faculty as well as other users (students and staff) to keep the computer clean and away from smoke, dust, magnets, food, liquid, and any other foreign material known to be harmful to the hardware or functionality of the system. - E. It is the responsibility of the faculty member to whom the computer is checked out to report malfunctions of the hardware to the technology department.
 Report malfunctions by filling out a repair form provided by your school office.